 Design temperatures are typically 0 to 4°C for cool rooms, and -18°C to -20°C for freezer rooms.
 The operating set-point should be no colder than the ideal temperature and humidity.

 Check accuracy of temperature sensors by calibrating against independently tested instruments.
 The frequency and duration of defrosts are typically fixed, regardless of room temperature and workload between defrosts.
 A more tailored approach is preferable, but ensure timer settings on defrost are not excessive.

 Most large-scale industrial refrigeration plants use several compressors.
 The system controlling the compressors maintains capacity without necessarily optimising efficiency.
 Automated sequencing and capacity control optimised for energy efficiency can save substantial energy.

 Fans, pumps and compressors

 Compressors have different properties.
-Reciprocating compressors are generally used for small-to-medium sized chillers, while larger capacity chillers incorporate centrifugal or screw compressors.
-Compressors are the most energy-intensive part of the refrigeration process, so choose the most efficient compressor for the purpose and the load.
+Reciprocating compressors are generally used for small-to-medium sized chillers.
+Larger capacity chillers incorporate centrifugal or screw compressors.
+Compressors are the most energy-intensive part of refrigeration, so choose the most efficient compressor for the purpose.

-More efficient pumps and fans can repay themselves in energy cost savings within a few years.
+New efficient pumps and fans can repay themselves in energy cost savings within a few years.
 With DC inverter technology, newer compressors, fans and electronic controls can mimic air conditioning split systems technology to achieve flatline temperature control.
-This can save more than 25% of energy consumption.
+This can reduce energy consumption by 25%.

 See the Motors and variable speed drives page for more information.